|Available for||Roles||Super Admin, Admin|

 - Input the URL to the 'Application Success Page URL' field.

-Key metrics for hiring success
+Key metrics for job site success

 Number of users / page views

-Simply, how many people are visiting your site?
+How many people are visiting your site?
 How many people are reading a specific job post or page?
 Knowing the number of users on your site lets you know how much traffic your site receives, and views on individual pages provides insight into what content is most relevant or discoverable to users.

 Are you reaching out to candidates through different avenues like Facebook ad campaigns, Google ads, LinkedIn, email, etc?
 Traffic sources tells you where visitors are coming from.
 This information allows you to assess how your marketing or messaging efforts are impacting the number of candidates visiting your site, and could give you additional information on new strategies for outreach.